 The Five Motifs of the Tateyama Mandala

-A boy chasing his father’s white hawk met a bear in the mountains.
+1. The Opening Legend A boy chasing his father’s white hawk met a bear in the mountains.
 The bear revealed itself as Amida Buddha, inspiring him to become a monk and open Tateyama as a sacred site.

-Fiery valleys and the palace of King Enma illustrate the terrifying underworld said to lie within Tateyama’s depths.
+2. The Hells of Tateyama Fiery valleys and the palace of King Enma illustrate the terrifying underworld said to lie within Tateyama’s depths.

-From Mt.
+3. The Pure Land From Mt.
 Jōdo, Amida Buddha and a host of bodhisattvas descend in a radiant vision of salvation.

-Famous sites along Tateyama’s ancient pilgrimage route, where monks and worshippers sought spiritual awakening.
+4. Pilgrimage Landmarks Famous sites along Tateyama’s ancient pilgrimage route, where monks and worshippers sought spiritual awakening.

-Held each autumn at Ashikuraji village, women crossed the “Cloth Bridge” in a powerful rite of rebirth and salvation.
+5. The Nunobashi Ritual Held each autumn at Ashikuraji village, women crossed the “Cloth Bridge” in a powerful rite of rebirth and salvation.

 Tateyama Mandala-Kichijobo version: Collection of the Tateyama Museum, designated as a National Important Tangible Folk Cultural Property